 What is Engaging Artists?

 Engaging Artists is a residency program for artists seeking to develop their socially-engaged practice through volunteer opportunities with community organizations.
 The thematic focus of the program changes annually.
-In 2014, the program focused on homelessness and 15 artists were selected to volunteer in homeless shelters at partnering organizations all across the city.
-It is estimated that 3000 New Yorkers were served during the run of the program.

 Engaging Artists is premised on the belief that volunteering is a direct social action that provides artists with the opportunity to develop long-term socially-engaged art projects that make a positive impact within their communities.